Are you looking for the best things to do in Anchorage? If so, then I can help you.

 Taste True Wilderness at Far North Bicentennial Park

+It is 4,000 acres in area and features a lot of fun hiking trails to explore.
 There are five major trails and two minor trails to explore ranging from easy to rugged.

 All trails are multi-use.
 The park is open year-round for all outdoor enthusiasts.

 One thing to remember is that this place is swarming with bears in the summer.
 So, pay attention to the warning signs, make noise when visiting, and carry bear spray!

 Tickets Here: From Anchorage: Chugach State Park Winter Walking Tour

 If you are visiting the Far North Bicentennial Park, then also plan a stop at the Alaska Botanical Gardens.